tdincer/tdincer.github.io/index.md

 ### Point Source Registration

-A fast pointset registration algorithm that is robust to outliers and noise.
-It matches the given two sets of 2D or 3D point sets and finds the rotation, scale, and translation terms between the two coordinate systems.
+A fast point-set registration algorithm that is robust to outliers and noise.
+It matches the points in the provided sets of 2D or 3D point-sets and determines the rotation, scale, and translation terms between the two coordinate systems.

 I developed this project to register the volumetric brain scans of mice so that neuroscientists can track the same cells in different measurements.

-I have also prepared a streamlit app that allows users to test the algorithm.
-The streamlit app sends requests to a flask app to get the results.
-The app is not served online at the moment but I can demonstrate the application for those interested.
+I have also developed a Streamlit app that allows users to test the algorithm.
+The Streamlit app sends requests to a Flask app to retrieve the results.
+While the app is not currently hosted online, I'm available to provide a demonstration for those interested.

 <img src="images/registration.png?raw=true"/>